2022 Wennington wildfire

-The Wennington wildfire was a wildfire that took place in Wennington, Greater London, on 19 July 2022 during the 2022 United Kingdom heatwave.
+On 19 July 2022, a wildfire started in Wennington, East London, during the 2022 United Kingdom heatwave.
 No-one was killed, but the wildfire destroyed about 18–19 houses, including all the possessions of many residents.
 One resident said her house burned down "within two minutes".

 The wildfire began when a compost heap spontaneously combusted.
 It took place on the hottest day since British records began, and has been described as an indication of the threat posed by global warming in the UK, a country in which wildfires have historically been rare and mostly seen on isolated grassland and moorland areas rather than in urban areas.

 Background

 Burned-out houses viewed a few weeks after the fire.

 Wennington Road looking east in 2012.
 The centre of the parade of houses viewed in the image burned down in the fire.

 Wennington is a village in the east of London, on the edge of the built up area.
 The area is surrounded by grassland.

 Wildfires are a known risk in the UK, however, they are most associated with isolated moorland and heathland areas, rather than built-up areas.

 The fire occurred during the 2022 United Kingdom heat waves, and 19 July was predicted by forecasters in advance to be extremely hot.
 Advance predictions were made that the UK's all-time temperature record could be broken, which it was, with the highest temperature recorded in the country 40.3 C in Coningsby, Lincolnshire, breaking the previous record set in 2019 by 1.6 C-change.
 A long period of little rain before 19 July had also left vegetation very dry.

 Although one of the most destructive fires of 19 July, many other fires were reported on the same day.
 The Mayor of London reported that the number of fire brigade emergency calls was seven times the normal.